 Power of District Magistrate and Chief Metropolitan Magistrate:-

-As mention under section 13 of the Act that the secured creditor can take possession of the secured asset on the default of the borrower, but what if the defaulting party does not allow the secured creditor to take possession or transfer the secure asset.
-In such a case the secured creditor cannot use force to exercise his power, but there is a remedy under section 14 under which the secured creditor can approach the court to get possession, as Section 14 of the Act gives power to DM and CMM to take or cause to take any step or use force as it deems necessary in their opinion for the compliance of the section 14(1) of the Act.
+As mention under section 13 of the Act that the secured creditor can take possession of the secured asset on the default of the borrower, but what if the defaulting party does not allow the secured creditor to take possession or transfer the secured asset.
+In such a case the secured creditor cannot use force to exercise his power, but there is a remedy under section 14 under which the secured creditor can approach the court to get possession, as Section 14 of the Act gives power to DM and CMM to take or cause to take any step or use force as it deems necessary in their opinion for the compliance of section 14(1) of the Act.

-Section 14 of the Act is about the role and authority given to District Magistrate and Chief Metropolitan Magistrate, to assist the secured creditor in taking the possession or selling the secured asset.
-There are many new interpretations made by the Hon’ble judges of different courts that have emerged from various judgments about SARFAESI Act, for instance, under section 14 of the Act, Chief Judicial Magistrate can also entertain cases under section 14 of the SARFAESI Act 2002 in non metropolitan areas, the advocate can be a receiver, the secured creditor cannot claim security interest once the secured asset has been sold to another etc.
+Section 14 of the Act is about the role and authority given to District Magistrate and Chief Metropolitan Magistrate, to assist the secured creditor in taking possession or selling the secured asset.
+There are many new interpretations made by the Hon’ble judges of different courts that have emerged from various judgments about SARFAESI Act, for instance, under section 14 of the Act, Chief Judicial Magistrate can also entertain cases under section 14 of the SARFAESI Act 2002 in non-metropolitan areas, the advocate can be a receiver, the secured creditor cannot claim security interest once the secured asset has been sold to another, etc.